siderolabs/sidero/website/content/v0.6/Getting Started/create-workload.md

 Take a look at this new `cluster-0.yaml` manifest and make any changes as you see fit.
-Feel free to adjust the `replicas` field of the `TalosControlPlane` and `MachineDeployment` objects to match the number of machines you want in your controlplane and worker sets, respecively.
+Feel free to adjust the `replicas` field of the `TalosControlPlane` and `MachineDeployment` objects to match the number of machines you want in your controlplane and worker sets, respectively.
 `MachineDeployment` (worker) count is allowed to be 0.

 Of course, these may also be scaled up or down _after_ they have been created,